5amstag/edraw/README.md

 USAGE:
 * create some shapes and run the extension
+* the units doesn't matter the document units will be interpreted as µm
 * choose the path where the .ely file should be stored
 * check the output file with another viewer, to make sure the output is that what you want
+* if you use a grid make sure the grid units match the document units

 ISSUES:
 * there are stil a lot of issues.
 See TODO section in edraw.py for further details